The Battle of Admin Box

 Background

 In 1942, Britain was humiliated by the Imperial Japanese Army.
-The British colonies of Malaya and Burma were conquered in months and the fortress of Singapore surrendered ignominiously, sending 85,000 troops into captivity – the worst defeat in British military history.
-The Japanese acquired an aura of invincibility, strengthened in 1943 by smashing a push into the Arakan in north-west Burma.
+The British colonies of Malaya & Burma were conquered in months.
+The fortress of Singapore surrendered ignominiously, sending 85,000 troops into captivity – the worst defeat in British military history.
+The Japanese seemed invincible.

 Japanese troops celebrating their success

-British-Indian armies relied on supply lines to deliver food, fuel & ammunition; this was precarious in Burma, with its hostile terrain, harsh weather & inadequate roads.
-Japanese armies travelled light and moved across country independently of roads and supply lines, even through jungle.
-They would sweep around opposing armies’ flanks & emerge behind them, sparking alarm, confusion and disordered withdrawals, with supplies and heavy equipment abandoned.
+British & Indian armies relied on supply lines to deliver food, fuel & ammunition.
+This was precarious in Burma, with its hostile terrain, harsh weather & inadequate roads.
+Japanese armies travelled light & moved across country independently of roads & supply lines, even through jungle.
+They swept around opposing armies’ flanks to emerge behind them, sparking disordered withdrawals with supplies & equipment abandoned.
 Japanese troops fed themselves with what they captured from retreating opponents, which they called “Churchill rations”.
-This strategy was highly successful in 1942 and 1943.
+This strategy was highly successful in 1942 & 1943.

 Good times for the Japanese